-No need to travel far to check out these great off-base opportunities:
+No need to travel far to check out these great off-installation adventures:

 Military families are eligible to use military lodging around the world, ranging from cottages on the beach to world-class resorts or recreation lodging facilities.
 You may have more options than you realize — and you could save a little money — by choosing military lodging at destinations around the world.